-Assumption and impact of assumption Risk Likelihood Financial impact Impact of risk Inflation Council has adjusted base financial projections to reflect the estimated impact of inflation.
+Assumption and impact of assumption Risk Likelihood Financial impact Impact of risk Inflation Council considered actual inflation when setting the rate increase.
+Staff prepared the Annual Plan budget by determining actual likely costs and were asked to find cost efficiencies.
 The actual rate of inflation varies from the assumed rate of inflation.
-Low to medium Low to medium 1% increase in inflation over and above the BERL rates will increase council's total operating expenditure by \$275,307 Should operating expenditure increase and council is not able to achieve savings to offset the increase it is likely there will be a proportional impact on all of council's funding sources in the following year.
+Low to medium Low to medium 1% increase in inflation over and above the BERL rates will increase council's total operating expenditure by \$275,657.
+Should operating expenditure increase and council is not able to achieve savings to offset the increase it is likely there will be a proportional impact on all of council's funding sources in the following year.
 Inflation is affected by external factors, most of which are outside of council's control and influence.
 Actual individual indices will at times vary from what has been assumed in this plan.
 The council has relied on the Reserve Bank's use of monetary controls to keep inflation within the 1% to 3% range.